Steady-state analysis of the Join the Shortest Queue model in the Halfin-Whitt regime: Abstract

 \section{Abstract}

 {This paper studies the steady-state properties of the Join the Shortest Queue model in the Halfin-Whitt regime.
 We focus on the process tracking the number of idle servers, and the number of servers with non-empty buffers.
 Recently, \cite{GamaEsch2015} proved that a scaled version of this process converges, over finite time intervals, to a two-dimensional diffusion limit as the number of servers goes to infinity.
 In this paper we prove that the diffusion limit is exponentially ergodic, and that the diffusion scaled sequence of the steady-state number of idle servers and non-empty buffers is tight.
-Our results mean that the process-level convergence proved in \cite{GamaEsch2015} implies convergence of steady-state distributions.
+Combined with the process-level convergence proved in \cite{GamaEsch2015}, our results imply convergence of steady-state distributions.
 The methodology used is the generator expansion framework based on Stein's method, also referred to as the drift-based fluid limit Lyapunov function approach in \cite{Stol2015}.
-One technical contribution to the framework is to show that it can be used as a general tool to establish exponential ergodicity.}
+One technical contribution to the framework is to show how it can be used as a general tool to establish exponential ergodicity.}

-\section{Introduction}
+\section{Introduction.}

 We consider a system with $n$ identical servers, where customers arrive according to a Poisson process with rate $n\lambda$, and service times are i.i.d.\ exponentially distributed with rate $1$.
 Each server maintains an individual buffer of infinite length.
 When a customer arrives, he will either enter service immediately if an idle server is available, or be routed to the server with the smallest number of customers in its buffer; ties are broken arbitrarily.
 Once a customer is routed to a server, he cannot switch to a different server.
 This model is known as the Join the Shortest Queue (JSQ) model.
 To describe the system, let $Q_i(t)$ be the number of servers with $i$ or more customers at time $t \geq 0$, and let $Q(t) = (Q_{i}(t) )_{i=1}^{\infty}$.
 Then $\{Q(t)\}_{t \geq 0}$ is a continuous time Markov chain (CTMC), and it is positive recurrent provided $n \lambda < 1$ \cite{Bram2011a}.
 Let $Q_i$ be the random variables having the stationary distributions of $\{Q_i(t)\}_{t}$.